imcf/pyppms/TESTING.md

 ## Concept of PyPPMS Unit Tests

-As proper testing of an HTTP-based API will require interacting with a real instance of that given API the *complete* suite of tests will only be able to run if you're having access to PPMS somewhere.
+As proper testing of an HTTP-based API will require interaction with a real instance of that given API the *complete* suite of tests will only be able to run if you're having access to PPMS somewhere.
 Obviously, this should not be done on a production instance but a separate test setup (contact Stratocore to get one).

-To speed up testing, making it more convenient and provide a certain degree of robustness against silent changes of the PPMS API, tests are split into basically three
+To speed up testing, make it more convenient and provide a certain level of robustness against silent changes of the PPMS API, tests are split into more or less three
 categories:

-* pure *local* unit tests - they don't need a PPMS / PUMAPI instance
+* ***local*** unit tests - they don't need a PPMS / PUMAPI instance
-* tests using *cached* responses from a real PPMS / PUMAPI
+* tests using ***cached*** responses from a real PPMS / PUMAPI
-* tests using *mocked* responses to simulate specific behavior of PPMS that cannot be triggered otherwise
+* tests using ***mocked*** responses to simulate specific behavior of PPMS that cannot be triggered otherwise

 ### Development installation through poetry